alexporter7/unity-repo-project-patcher-linux/README.md

 ## Getting Started

-### Prerequisites

-You will have to make sure you have the following before using the tool in any way:
+Make sure you have the following before using the tool in any way:

 - [Git](https://git-scm.com/download/win)
 - [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)